-4.17 Climate Affairs
+5.17 Climate Affairs

-Fuel combustion during the construction phase for diesel generations and mobile plant will results in GHG emissions, however, the primary operation of the Project will lower the carbon intensity of Uzbekistan's grid electricity and result in avoidance of CO2 emissions.
+Fuel combustion during the construction phase for diesel generations and mobile plant will results in GHG emissions, however, the primary operation of the Projects will lower the carbon intensity of Uzbekistan's grid electricity and result in avoidance of CO2 emissions.
 Fuel combustion from the use of operation vehicles and emergency diesel generators will be negligible.
-This will be in line with the Uzbekistan 2030 Energy Strategy to reduce reliance on fossil fuels.
+This will be in line with the Uzbekistan 2030 Energy Strategy to reduce reliance on fossil fuels and transition into a green economy.

-The potential climate physical risk for the project will include increase in temperature and increased flooding.
+The potential climate physical risk for the projects will include increase in temperature and increased flooding.
 However, the WTGs have been designed to operate in a wide range of temperature and it is not expected this will be a transition risk.
-In addition, the Wind Farm is also located in a very low risk flood area and flooding is not anticipated.
+In addition, the Wind Farms are also located in a very low risk flood area and flooding is not anticipated.

-4.18 Cumulative Impacts
+5.18 Cumulative Impacts

-The ESIA has assessed cumulative impacts of several environmental parameters where applicable (e.g., biodiversity impacts), which has considered the measured baseline conditions in combination with the predicted project contributions.
-A specific chapter has been prepared in the ESIA in accordance with the IFC guidelines on cumulative impacts assessment and assess potential future impacts of the project in combination with other known and/future Projects in the Project's area of influence.
+The ESIA and the ESIA Addendum have assessed cumulative impacts of several environmental and social parameters where applicable (e.g., biodiversity impacts), which have considered the measured baseline conditions in combination with the predicted projects contributions.
+The assessment is based on potential future impacts of the project in combination with other known and/future projects in the Projects' AOL.
+The cumulative impact assessment has been undertaken in accordance with the IFC guidelines details of which are provided in the sections above.